aztecrex/engineer-site/BOARD.md

 * ~~~add an entry (Publish a Blog Entry)- 3p~~~
   * source from markdown - complete when single blog entry is on index page
 * ~~~simple publishing to AWS (Publish a Blog Entry)- 2p~~~
+* entry title/summary on main page (Publish a Blog Entry) - 3p
+  * metadata in blog entry
+  * complete when title on main page, article on its own page